untoldengine/UntoldEngine/docs/Architecture/renderingSystem.md

 ## Step 3: Pre-Render Compute Passes

-These three compute dispatches run **before any render encoder is opened**.
+These four compute dispatches run **before any render encoder is opened**.
 They prepare data that the render passes will consume.

 ### 3a.
 Frustum Culling → `performFrustumCulling(commandBuffer:)`